header-banner-shelf-life.jpg

 Can technology extend shelf-life?

-Some researchers today are working on creating new types of packaging to keep our foods fresher for longer – like films that inhibit the growth of microbes could help bread stay fresh in its packaging longer, or coatings put on the outsides of avocados could keep avocados ripe for longer before they turn into the dreaded brown mush.7,8
+Some researchers today are working on creating new types of packaging to keep our foods fresher for longer – like films that inhibit the growth of microbes which could help bread stay fresh in its packaging longer, or coatings put on the outsides of avocados which could keep avocados ripe for longer before they turn into the dreaded brown mush.7,8

 Related articles